 All fee payment deadlines must be met to avoid deletion of the student schedule.

 Due to the Federal Family Education Rights and Privacy Acts (FERPA) we can only discuss a student’s account with the student.
 If the student wishes us to be able to speak with someone else about their account they must grant us permission.
-Contact the Records Office at 865.694.6568 or access the Disclosure of Records Form (PDF) and follow the instructions.
+Contact the Records Office at 865.694.6568 or follow the instructions for the Disclosure of Records.

 - A $30 returned check fee will be charged to the student account.
 The account balance may also show a $20 late fee, when applicable.